 It’s always nice to have recipes handy that are easy to throw together; a dish that can be prepared ahead of time; or one that can be prepared and then refrigerated or frozen and later heated and served.
-This pot of chili is all of those and one of our family’s favorite meals!
+Scott’s World Class Chili is all of those and one of our family’s favorite meals!
 Joel prefers a “mainly meat” chili recipe and we knew we had a winner when we first tasted this one made by Scott, our good friend and neighbor.

 On New Year’s Day, Joel prepares this chili in the morning and lets it simmer on the stove until football half-time when everyone helps themselves.
 It is our normal practice to double this recipe which makes a big pot of chili to enjoy and share and sometimes there is still enough to freeze for another time.

-Because I prefer chili with lots of “goodies” in it, on the side we offer rice, beans, grated cheese, sour cream, chopped onion and pickled jalapeno (yes, Joel likes a spicy meat chili!).
+Because I prefer chili with lots of “goodies” in it, on the side we offer rice, beans, grated cheese, sour cream, chopped onion and pickled jalapeño (yes, Joel likes a spicy meat chili!) and of course corn bread!
 Enjoy!

 Prepare the chili by following the directions above.
 Once cooled, freeze in freezer bags or other freezable container.
 When ready to eat, thaw in the refrigerator and reheat on the stove or in the microwave at a medium-low temperature until hot.